jessika/jessika.dev/posts/dark-mode.md

 ## Using dark-mode SVG's

 On my website, I stored an SVG as a separate file and inserted it using an `img` tag.
 In order to support light and dark modes, I had to store a light version and a dark version for each SVG; the only difference between the two versions was the fill color.
 In my React component, I use the `registerColorSchemeListener` method to determine which SVG to insert into the HTML.
 (Note that this implementation is specific to SVG's that are inserted as files.
-Inlined SVG's can simply be styled with the desired color in CSS, [following the same implementation as the prior section](#using-dark-mode-website-colors).
+Inlined SVG's can simply be styled with the desired color in CSS, using a Bootstrap color variable as described in the prior section: ["Using dark-mode website colors"](#using-dark-mode-website-colors).)

 Here's an example of a home page component that has an SVG on it.